loloide/loloide/README.md

 Currently working on my personal website using p5js, what could i be breweing with processing this time around??

-Studying UNRN - Computing Engineering
+Studying in the UNRN - Computing Engineering

 ![Badge](https://bit.ly/icom-badge)